My Shortlist

 HOLY NAME OF MARY COLLEGE SCHOOL

-"Holy Name of Mary College School is a vibrant & progressive independent Catholic school that provides girls with rich educational opportunities to ignite interests and broaden horizons.
-We offer a strong academic program, co-curriculars in arts, athletics & outdoor education - all designed to develop individuals who are compassionate, confident & creative, who will be positive role models for others.
-We believe in significant change, & are the catalyst for that change—helping our students be the best they can be."
+"Holy Name of Mary College School is a vibrant & progressive independent Catholic school that provides girls, in grades 5-12, with rich educational opportunities to ignite interests and broaden horizons.
+We offer a strong academic programme, co-curricular clubs & activities, athletics & outdoor education - all designed to develop individuals who are curious, courageous & compassionate, who will be positive role models for others.
+With an unparalleled student experience, our focus remains educating the whole girl."

 • University preparatory school